+Physically

+Able to button, zip, buckle.
+Cuts simple shapes with scissors, puts on shoes, climbs easily, moves about quickly.
+Able to copy simple figures, can roll a ball to hit an object, has a high need for motor activity, may alternate handedness.

+Mentally

-- Physically Able to button, zip, buckle; Cuts simple shapes with scissors, Puts on shoes, Climbs easily, Moves about quickly, Able to copy simple figures, Can roll a ball to hit an object, Has a high need for motor activity, May alternate handedness - Mentally Often not able to distinguish between fantasy and reality, Able to follow two or three step directions, Can retell stories, Can recognize cause and effect, Recognizes letters of the alphabet and numerals, Often reverses letters and numerals when writing, Has beginning sense of time (clock and calendar), Is likely learning to write own first name, Likes repetition, Often asks "why," Exaggerates in story telling, Likes new and big words - Socially Likes to whisper and tell secrets, May demonstrate healthy selfconfidence, May tests limits continually, Values friendships, Plays more interactively; less parallel play - Emotionally Very responsive to happiness and laughter, May experience intense feelings, May be very sensitive to correction, May take on the emotions of the adults around them, May have genuine questions about life, death, heaven, hell - Spiritually Can learn basic information about God He made the world; He loves and cares for me and all people; He forgives us when we are sorry for doing wrong; He loves us even when we sin.
-Can learn that Jesus died to take the punishment for the wrong things we have done and that He rose from the dead and is alive.
+Often not able to distinguish between fantasy and reality.
+Able to follow two- or three-step directions, can retell stories, can recognize cause and effect.
+Recognizes letters of the alphabet and numerals, often reverses letters and numerals when writing, has beginning sense of time (clock and calendar).
+Is likely learning to write own first name.
+Likes repetition, often asks "why," exaggerates in storytelling, likes new and big words.

+Socially

+Likes to whisper and tell secrets, may demonstrate healthy selfconfidence, may test limits continually.
+Values friendships.
+Plays more interactively; less parallel play.

+Emotionally Very responsive to happiness and laughter, may experience intense feelings, may be very sensitive to correction, may take on the emotions of the adults around them.
+May have genuine questions about life, death, heaven, hell.

+Spiritually

+Can learn basic information about God: He made the world, He loves and cares for me and all people, He forgives us when we are sorry for doing wrong, He loves us even when we sin.
+Can learn that Jesus died to take our punishment and that He rose from the dead and is alive.
 Can learn that we may talk to God in prayer about anything at any time and in any place.
 Can learn simple life lessons from Bible stories